 In this Subdivision —

-“award” includes an award under the Coal Industry Tribunal of Western Australia Act 1992;
+award includes an award under the Coal Industry Tribunal of Western Australia Act 1992;

-“comparable award”, in relation to an employee, means an award or awards regulating the terms and conditions of employment of employees engaged in the same kind of work as the employee;
+comparable award, in relation to an employee, means an award or awards regulating the terms and conditions of employment of employees engaged in the same kind of work as the employee;

-“relevant order” means any order under this Act that is prescribed by the regulations for the purposes of section 97VS.
+relevant order means any order under this Act that is prescribed by the regulations for the purposes of section 97VS.

 [Section 97VR inserted by No. 20 of 2002 s.
 4.]